 This feedback loop, where the cavity field affects the molecules, which in turn affect the cavity field, is the physical origin of the nonlinearity.

 This pronounced nonlinearity leads directly to the phenomenon of optical bistability.
 Optical bistability manifests itself as the existence of multiple stable steady-state solutions for the intracavity photon number for a given set of input parameters, typically the driving field strength or detuning \cite{Teklu2018, Chen2019, KumarSingh2024}.
-Mathematically, this complex behavior is rigorously captured by a cubic polynomial equation for $\mathcal{I}_c$, derived through algebraic manipulation of \Cref{eq:Bist}:
+Mathematically, this complex behavior is described by a cubic polynomial equation for $\mathcal{I}_c$, derived through algebraic manipulation of Eq.~\eqref{eq:Bist}:

 where the coefficients $\chi$ and $\zeta$ are defined as: $\chi_2=\Delta_c\kappa_a-\Delta_a\kappa_c$, $\chi_3=2\frac{g_1^2\omega_m\Delta_a}{\chi_1^\prime}$, $\chi_4=2\frac{g_1^2\omega_m\kappa_a}{\chi_1^\prime}$, $\chi_5=2\frac{g_2^2\omega_m\Delta_a}{\chi_1^{\prime\prime}}$, $\chi_6=2\frac{g_2^2\omega_m\kappa_a}{\chi_1^{\prime\prime}}$, $\chi_7=-\Delta_c\Delta_a-\kappa_c\kappa_a+J_1J_2$, $\zeta_1=\chi_7+\mathcal{I}_c(\chi_3+\chi_5)$, $\zeta_2=\chi_2-\chi_4\mathcal{I}_c-\chi_6\mathcal{I}_c$, $\zeta_3=\mathcal{E}_c^2(\Delta^2_a+\kappa_a^2)-2\mathcal{E}_c\mathcal{E}_a\Delta_a J_2+J_2^2\mathcal{E}_a^2$, $\zeta_4=\chi_3+\chi_5$, $\zeta_5=\chi_4+\chi_6$, $\chi^\prime_1=\omega_m^2+\gamma_1^2$, and $\chi^{\prime\prime}_1=\omega_m^2+\gamma_2^2$.
 The presence of multiple real roots for $\mathcal{I}_c$ indicates a bistable regime, typically visualized as distinctive "S-shaped" curves in plots of intracavity photon number versus driving power or detuning.